TechnologyClassroom/SetupNotes/ESXi.md

 Download (free account required): http://www.vmware.com/go/get-free-esxi

+Note: At the time of this writing, only 6.5 can be downloaded with a free account.
+In January 2017, every available version could be downloaded with a free account.

 # Installation

 The installation of ESXi to be extremely easy compared to GNU/Linux and UNIX distros.